gioudi/seller-images-contest-vue-typescript/README.md

-# Alegra test
+# Image test

 Hi there!

 I hope you are doing well.
-In this project, you can find a feature to consume the Alegra API and displays a list of sellers and images based on the customer's wish.
+In this project, you can find a feature to consume an API and displays a list of sellers and images based on the customer's wish.

 For frontend, I used Vue and Vuex.
 As a developer always looking to improve the code quality, I have integrated TypeScript and ESLint as well.